w3f/polkadot-wiki/docs/learn/learn-bridges.md

 shown how risky this can be — centralized entities can be compromised or act maliciously.
 According to [Chainalysis report](https://www.chainalysis.com/blog/cross-chain-bridge-hacks-2022/), failures in centralized bridges account for over 60% of all crypto hacks, resulting in losses exceeding $2 billion.
-Shockingly, 4 of the top 5 incidents on the [rekt leaderboard](https://rekt.news/tr/leaderboard/) are bridge-related hacks.
-It’s clear: a system’s security is only **as strong as its weakest link**, and bridges have proven to be a critical vulnerability.
+Four of the top five incidents on the [rekt leaderboard](https://rekt.news/tr/leaderboard/) are bridge-related hacks.
+A system’s security is only **as strong as its weakest link**, and bridges have proven to be a critical vulnerability.

 :::info Purpose of bridging